Generalized Dirichlet-process-means for $f$-separable distortion measures: Construction of generalized algorithm

 \section{Construction of generalized algorithm}

 In this section, we construct a generalized DP-means algorithm based on the objective function proposed in Section \ref{sec:fgene}.
 First, we derive the update rule of the cluster center in Section \ref{sec:update_rule}.
 Second, we show that the objective function decreases monotonically with the derived update rule in Section \ref{sec:monotonically}.
-Finally, we discuss minor problems in the execution of the algorithm and offer solutions to them in Section \ref{sec:problem}.
+Third, we discuss minor problems in the execution of the algorithm and offer solutions to them in Section \ref{sec:problem}.
+Finally, we discuss the execution time of the generalized algorithm in Section \ref{sec:comp2}.
 The generalized algorithms are constructed from the original DP-means by replacing the update rule of cluster centers and the objective function used for convergence diagnosis (Algorithm \ref{extAlg}).
 This algorithm differs only to the original algorithm in the update rule of the cluster center, and the computation time required for execution is of linear order with respect to the number of data.